Sampling String Vacua Using Generative Models: Experiments

 \section{Experiments}

 In this section, several experiments are performed to test the performance in sampling flux vectors of both BFNs and Transformers.
-As mentioned previously, a sample is referred to as valid, if it solves Eq. (\ref{eq:Fterms}) and leads to moduli $z^1$, $z^2$ and axio-dilaton $\tau=c_0+is$ in the region $U$, as defined in Eq. (\ref{eq:U}).

 To train the models, the data\footnote{The dataset can be found on \url{https://github.com/ml4physics/JAXvacua}.} generated in Example A in \cite{Chauhan:2025rdj} is used.
 In the following, this dataset is referred to as \textit{Dataset A}.
-This dataset contains fluxes with minimum and maximum value of $-86$ and $86$ respectively.
+This dataset contains $\sim 5~000~000$ fluxes in the region (\ref{eq:Utrain}) with minimum and maximum value of $-86$ and $86$ respectively.

-After training, the models are used to sample fluxes, for which the F-term conditions are solved numerically, using SciPy's \verb|root| method.\footnote{The numerical tolerance is selected to be $10^{-5}.$ Selecting this tolerance resulted in rather fast validity checks, leveraging JAX's just-in-time compilation.} The resulting moduli and axio-dilaton, together with the fluxes, are then mapped by appropriate SL$(2, \mathbb{Z})$ and monodromy transformations into the region $\Re({z^i}) \in (-0.5,0.5]$, $c_0 \in (-0.5,0.5]$ and $|\tau|>1$.
-Finally, the results are checked for validity.
-For the BFN experiments, the condition $\nflux>0$ is also checked, which is not necessary for the Transformer experiments.
+After training, the models are used to sample fluxes, for which the F-term conditions are solved numerically, using SciPy's \verb|root| method.\footnote{The numerical tolerance is selected to be $10^{-5}.$ Selecting this tolerance resulted in rather fast validity checks, leveraging JAX's just-in-time compilation.
+Selecting a smaller tolerance or choosing an initial guess far away from the solution leads to poorer performance which constitutes a numerical limitation of this method.} The resulting moduli and axio-dilaton, together with the fluxes, are then mapped by appropriate SL$(2, \mathbb{Z})$ and monodromy transformations into the region $\Re({z^i}) \in (-0.5,0.5]$, $c_0 \in (-0.5,0.5]$ and $|\tau|>1$.
+Finally, the results are checked for validity.\footnote{As mentioned previously, a sample is referred to as valid, if it solves Eq. (\ref{eq:Fterms}) and leads to moduli $z^1$, $z^2$ and axio-dilaton $\tau=c_0+is$ in the region $U$, as defined in Eq. (\ref{eq:U}). } For the BFN experiments, the condition $\nflux>0$ is also checked, which is not necessary for the Transformer experiments.
 Since the Transformers are prompted with certain values, their capability of producing vacua that correctly compute said values is also checked.
-For both methods, the capability of interpolation/extrapolation, i.e. the amount of samples that are not contained in the training data, is also studied.
+For both methods, the capability of interpolation/extrapolation, i.e. the amount of samples that are not contained in the training data, is also studied.\footnote{As mentioned in the introduction, we consider as new solutions any solution not contained in the training data, i.e. some subset of Dataset A. The authors of \cite{Chauhan:2025rdj} claim to be exhaustive in the region (\ref{eq:Utrain}), thus we cannot expect our solutions to give rise to genuinely new vacua.
+However, we sample many solutions outside of said region and can safely assume that those are not contained in Dataset A (they may still be contained in the other datasets listed in \cite{Chauhan:2025rdj}).} The trained models, together with some example evaluation code, can be found on \url{https://github.com/mowalden/sampling_flux_vacua}.